Radiation Effect on a Dome-Shaped building

-The present problem simulates the heat transfer inside the interior of a mosque considering radiation.
+- The problem numerically simulates the heat transfer inside a mosque using ANSYS Fluent software.

 Since the main purpose of the issue is to investigate the heat transfer within the mosque, there is no need for inlet and outlet boundary conditions.

 After the solution process, two-dimensional and three-dimensional contours related to temperature, pressure, and velocity, as well as two-dimensional and three-dimensional velocity vectors were obtained.

 The two-dimensional contours are drawn in two sections, YZ, and XZ, passing through the center of the mosque building.

 The temperature contour obviously shows the distribution due to the radiation and also the imposed floor heating.
 Also from the velocity vector, the airflow circulation inside the building is visible.
 The maximum vortex occurs just in the dome zone since it is directly exposed to solar radiation.